 Central banks first started to increase their gold reserves in 2008 as the financial crisis rolled across the globe, sending the world’s largest economy into a recession.
 In an effort to protect their nation’s wealth against volatility, central banks started to buy gold.

 Initially, central banks were buying gold as a hedge against economic uncertainty in the United States.
 But now, it’s quite evident that even an economically stronger U.S. cannot prevent the global economy from slipping into a recession.

 Central banks continue to hoard gold as the world grapples with any number of issues that could derail the global economy.
-For starters, that includes ongoing geopolitical tensions between Russia and Ukraine (and the eurozone), growing concerns between Russia and the U.S., and frosty relations between China and Japan.
+For starters, there are ongoing geopolitical tensions between Russia and other countries, and frosty relations between China and Japan.

 Why is this bad news for the U.S.?
-Roughly 40% of the public companies that make up the S&P 500 get sales from Europe.
-A slowdown in the eurozone alone could have huge negative repercussions for the U.S. economy.
+Well, roughly 40% of the public companies that make up the S&P 500 get sales from Europe.
+A slowdown in the eurozone could have huge negative repercussions for the U.S. economy.

-The U.S. economy might be rebounding, but it cannot shoulder the global economy indefinitely.
+The U.S. economy might be rebounding, but it cannot shoulder the problems of the global economy indefinitely.

-Suffice it to say, there is more than enough going on to create tension and risk in the global markets.
-And the central banks know it.
-They’re not hoarding gold as an investment—they’re buying gold to reduce and hedge volatility in their foreign reserves.
+Suffice it to say, there is more than enough going on to create tension and risk in global markets, and the central banks know it.
+They’re not hoarding gold as an investment; they’re buying gold to reduce and hedge volatility in their foreign reserves.

 This Is Why Central Banks Are Snapping Up Gold